EvillDeadSpace/Angular-Movie-Site/README.md

 ## 📦 Features in Progress

-- **🔍 Enhanced movie search functionality
+- 🔍 Enhanced movie search functionality
-- **⭐ Movie rating and review system
+- ⭐ Movie rating and review system
-- **🌍 Multi-language support
+- 🌍 Multi-language support

+## ⚡️ Contributing

+We welcome contributions!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.